 '''

 char units[MAX_UNIT_CHARS+1];

 int result;

 if (result = MDSetWaveUnits(waveH, 0, "s")) // Set X units to seconds

 return result;

 if (result = MDSetWaveUnits(waveH, -1, "v")) // Set data units to volts

 return result;

 '''

-MDSetWaveUnits is Igor-thread-safe with Igor Pro 6.20 or later with certain exceptions explained under Waves Passed to Igor Threads as Parameters on page 177.
+MDSetWaveUnits is Igor-thread-safe with certain exceptions explained under Waves Passed to Igor Threads as Parameters on page 161.
 You can call it from a thread created by Igor but not from a private thread that you created yourself.
-See Igor-Thread-Safe Callbacks on page 178 for details.
+See Igor-Thread-Safe Callbacks on page 162 for details.